openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 * Allow the Cluster Autoscaler, MachineHealthCheck and ControlPlaneMachineSet to continue to work during a semi-migrated cluster state
 * Ensure that every Machine API resource is translated to a Cluster API resource to allow users to test the new API
 * Allow access to newer features of Cluster API that do not exist in Machine API
+* Avoid carry patches in the Cluster API controllers to ensure that we can easily upgrade to newer versions of Cluster API

 [^3]: In the first iteration of this project, the goal is to allow users to migrate individual resources.
 In later iterations, the plan is to remove the Machine API controllers.
 The linked goals will be executed in separate releases.